 Those of them who are medically trained didn’t know that I knew they were undercover observing me for signs of depression or clinical depression.

 There was this one time when one of them expressed her concern for my lack of sleep and suggested I bought sleeping aid and the other bought malted drinks.

 I can smile now about this, but I can’t imagine how hard it must have been for them because they had also lost their best friend and watching me as I appeared disconnected, hopeless, and helpless.

 Another thing they (family, friends, acquaintances) also did that I always looked forward to was when they shared their memories of Chidinma with me.
 Oh, I loved and still love hearing about those moments.
 The stories make me feel humble and grateful to have had the privilidge of sharing my life with Chidinma.
 Some memories were simply banters, helping to have bouts of belly laugher.

 They would mention her name and bring her up in conversations.
 I didn’t mind at all.
 I cherished each moment.
 Each time they did this felt like pouring balm on my aching heart, and momentarily quenching my parched thirst.

-I love good gist.
+Those who know me, know that I love good gist.